Probate Process in Florida

 The probate process only applies to "probate assets," which are assets that the decedent owned in his or her name alone.
 Examples of probate assets include: bank accounts in the sole name of the decedent, life insurance policies naming the decedent's estate as a beneficiary, and real estate in the sole name of the decedent.

-Probate is necessary because it winds up the decedent's affairs, and passes the decedent's assets to the beneficiaries.
+Probate is necessary because it winds up the decedent's affairs and passes the decedent's assets to the beneficiaries.
 Even if the decedent died leaving behind a valid will, the will cannot pass ownership of the decedent's assets until it is admitted to probate court.

-What if There is No Will?
+What Happens When There is No Will?

-Dying without a will is called dying "intestate," however, even when people die without a will, their estates rarely get turned over to the state.
+Dying without a will is called dying "intestate,"; however, even when people die without a will, their estates rarely get turned over to the state.
 A decedent's assets are only turned over to Florida if the decedent died without any heirs, which is uncommon.

 The personal representative is appointed by the court to administer the decedent's estate.
 In other states, this person is often called an executor.
 To qualify as a personal representative, you must be a Florida resident, or a spouse, sibling, parent, child, or other close family member (regardless of residence).

 At the Law Office of Conrad Willkomm, P.A., we counsel personal representatives and guide them through the probate process.
-Probate is a highly involved undertaking, if any misstep on behalf of the personal representative causes harm to the estate, he or she can be removed from their duties and/or they can be held liable for any damage done, thus a good attorney is essential.
+Probate is a highly involved undertaking; if any misstep on behalf of the personal representative causes harm to the estate, he or she can be removed from their duties and/or they can be held liable for any damage done, thus a good attorney is essential.

 Let us help you execute your duties seamlessly – contact us now by calling (239) 303-4040 to schedule a free consultation today!